Pythagorean means: Inequalities among means

 with equality holding if and only if the $x_i$ are all equal.

 This is a generalization of the inequality of arithmetic and geometric means and a special case of an inequality for generalized means.
-The proof follows from the arithmetic-geometric mean inequality, $\operatorname{AM} \leq \max$, and reciprocal duality ($\min$ and $\max$ are also reciprocal dual to each other).
+The proof follows from the arithmetic–geometric mean inequality, $\operatorname{AM} \leq \max$, and reciprocal duality ($\min$ and $\max$ are also reciprocal dual to each other).

 The study of the Pythagorean means is closely related to the study of majorization and Schur-convex functions.
-The harmonic and geometric means are concave symmetric functions of their arguments, and hence Schur-concave, while the arithmetic mean is a linear function of its arguments, so both concave and convex.
+The harmonic and geometric means are concave symmetric functions of their arguments, and hence Schur-concave, while the arithmetic mean is a linear function of its arguments and hence is both concave and convex.

 History

 Almost everything that we know about the Pythagorean means came from arithmetic handbooks written in the first and second century.
-Nicomachus of Gerasa says that they were “acknowledged by all the ancients, Pythagoras, Plato and Aristotle.”
+Nicomachus of Gerasa says that they were "acknowledged by all the ancients, Pythagoras, Plato and Aristotle."
 Their earliest known use is a fragment of the Pythagorean philosopher Archytas of Tarentum: